adaltas/node-krb5/README.md

 # Kerberos for Node.js

-krb5 is a Node.js native binding for kerberos.
+krb5 is a Node.js native binding for Kerberos.
 It is a Node.js implementation of Kerberos client tools :
 * kinit (keytab, or password) : retrieve initial credentials;
 * spnego : generate a SPNEGO token.